rtyle/st-edge/driver/sundial/README.md

 and a device with Switch capabilities for each tripped angle.

 Use the settings of the Sundial bridge device to specify your location (Latitude, Longitude and Height).
+To create another switch on the sundial, specify its numeric solar altitude **Angle** (between -90 and 90) or specify the string **morning** for a switch that turns on at solar midnight and off at solar noon.
+If the switch already exists, another will not be created.
-To create another Sundial, set the New setting of an existing one to true and then back to false.
+To create another Sundial, set the **sundial** setting of an existing one to true and then back to false.

 The on/off status of each switch is only affected by the configured location and solar angle.
 The switches cannot be manipulated otherwise.